Refurbishment Bridge Calculator

 When to use this calculator

 Use this calculator when planning property refurbishment projects that require bridging finance.
-Essential for understanding GDLTV, choosing the right drawdown structure, and calculating whether your ARV provides sufficient margin after all costs to make the project profitable.
+Essential for understanding GDLTV compliance, choosing the right drawdown structure, and calculating whether your ARV provides sufficient margin after all costs.
+Run scenarios with different refurb budgets and ARVs to find the optimal deal structure.

 Frequently Asked Questions